 The national value was first adjusted to present value and then to the cost of healthcare in California.
-This gave us an estimated increase in adult healthcare costs per survivor in of \$666 per year in 2019 dollars.
-We then multiplied it by the number of years in the survivor's adult life, assuming a 4.61 percent per year adult healthcare cost inflation rate.
+19 We then multiplied it by the number of years in the survivor's adult life, assuming a 4.61 percent per year adult healthcare cost inflation rate.
 We assume adult healthcare expenses resulting from maltreatment begin at age 18, and continue until age 64 (the last year examined in the Bonomi study).
-We plot out per-year costs from 2030 through 2076, giving us 47 years of persurvivor costs.
-Finally, we discount future costs using a discount rate of three percent, and add up the discounted costs and a per-survivor adulthood healthcare cost of \$53,388 in 2019 dollars.
-We multiplied the per-survivor cost by the number of survivors of maltreatment in 2019.
-This returns a total cost to the healthcare system of \$3.7 billion.
+We plot out per-year costs to account for 47 years of per-survivor costs.
+Finally, we discount future costs using a discount rate of three percent, and add up the discounted costs to arrive at a per-survivor adulthood healthcare estimate.
+We multiplied the per-survivor cost by the number of survivors of maltreatment in the year of the study.